redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 Ensure `goimports` has been run against all Pull Requests prior to submission.

-In addition, te `test-network-function` project committers expect all Pull Requests have no linting errors when the configured linters are used.
+In addition, the `test-network-function` project committers expect all Pull Requests have no linting errors when the configured linters are used.
 Please ensure you run `make lint` and resolve any issues in your changes before submitting your PR.
 Disabled linting must be justified.

 Finally, all contributions should follow the guidance of [Effective Go](https://golang.org/doc/effective_go.html) unless there is a clear and considered reason not to.
-Contribution are more likely to be accepted quickly if any divergence from the guidelines is justified before someone has to ask about it.
+Contributions are more likely to be accepted quickly if any divergence from the guidelines is justified before someone has to ask about it.

 ## Mock guidelines